University of Delaware Office of Development and Alumni Relations Privacy Notice

-This Privacy Notice describes the practices of the Office of Development and Alumni Relations of the University of Delaware (the “University,” “we,” or “us”) with respect the collection, use, and maintenance of personal information relating to individuals that have made or may in the future make a philanthropic gift to the University (“donors” or “you”).
+This Privacy Notice applies to the University of Delaware Office of Development and Alumni Relations (“we” or “us”) and explains our practices concerning the collection, use, and maintenance of personal information relating to individuals that have made or may in the future make a philanthropic gift to the University, including alumni, students and their parents, faculty and staff, and others who have an affinity with the University (“donors” or “you”).

 Collection of Personal Information from Donors